dojoengine/book/src/tutorial/onchain-chess/4-test.md

 }
 ```

+## Deep dive into code

-We first define the players addresses and assigned the color.
+We first defined the players' addresses and assigned the color.

 ```rust
    let white = starknet::contract_address_const::<0x01>();
    let black = starknet::contract_address_const::<0x02>();
 ```

-Components and Systems both should be define as array that contains all the CLASS_HASH as a elements.
+Components and Systems both should be defined as array that contains all the CLASS_HASH as an element.

 ```rust
 // components